SIB Swiss Institute of Bioinformatics

 Today, Big Data is generated by modern technologies such as high-speed DNA sequencing.
 Data related to patients is of great interest for doctors if exploited correctly.
 It makes it possible to diagnose an illness at an early stage or adapt a tailor-made treatment.
-This is what is known as personalised medicine.
+This is what is known as personalized medicine.

-SIB is today playing a leading role in Switzerland’s personalized health landscape, by sharing its expertise in bioinformatics with hospitals and by building the infrastructure that will enable patients’ data to be used for research and to foster novel developments in personalized health.
+SIB is today playing a leading role in Switzerland’s personalized health landscape, by sharing its expertise in bioinformatics with hospitals and building the infrastructure that will enable patients’ data to be used for research to foster novel developments in personalized health.

 - Clinical bioinformatics: created in 2013, this group makes the link between the world of bioinformatics and the medical community.
 Its main objective is to engage in a collaborative work with Swiss hospitals to bridge the gap between current medical practices and technology outputs.
 The team’s missions are thus to establish common good practices for high-throughput omics data analysis in diagnostics across Swiss hospitals, and develop, implement and sustain state-of-the-art approaches and tools for upcoming technologies and medical needs in the field of data science.